Mitral Valve Repair ICD-10-CM Codes

 This ICD-10 code is meant to be used on a patient who has a post-procedural state.
 The state of having a repaired mitral valve applies.

-• Mitral valve repair is a surgical procedure to fix the mitral valve in the heart, which controls blood flow between the left atrium and left ventricle.
+• Mitral valve repair is a surgical procedure to fix the mitral valve in the heart.
+The mitral valve is one of four heart valves (the others are the aortic valve, tricuspid valve, and pulmonary valve) that control blood flow between the left atrium and left ventricle.

-• This procedure is typically recommended when the mitral valve is leaking (regurgitation) or narrowed (stenosis), causing disruptions in normal blood flow.
+• This procedure is typically recommended when the mitral valve is leaking (regurgitation) or narrowed (mitral stenosis), causing disruptions in normal blood flow.

 • The procedure can be performed through traditional open heart surgery or minimally invasive surgery involving smaller incisions.